nwavery/Appian-Kafka/README.md

 Refer to the `plugin.xml` file for more details on available configuration properties.
 The `KafkaConfig.java` class reads these properties.

+## Connecting to Confluent Cloud

+To connect this plugin to a Kafka cluster hosted on Confluent Cloud, you need to configure specific authentication and encryption settings.
+Confluent Cloud typically uses API keys with SASL/SSL.

+### 1. Obtain Confluent Cloud Kafka Cluster Details:

+From your Confluent Cloud dashboard, gather the following:

+*   **Bootstrap Server(s):** The address for your Kafka cluster (e.g., `pkc-xxxxx.region.provider.confluent.cloud:9092`).
+*   **API Key and Secret:** Generate an API key and secret.
+The API Key will serve as the SASL username, and the API Secret as the SASL password.

+### 2. Required Kafka Client Properties for Confluent Cloud:

+When configuring the plugin in the Appian Admin Console, you will use the following settings:

+*   `kafka.bootstrap.servers`: Your Confluent Cloud bootstrap server address.
+*   `kafka.security.protocol`: Set to `SASL_SSL`.
+*   `kafka.sasl.mechanism`: Set to `PLAIN`.
+*   `kafka.sasl.jaas.config`: This string provides the credentials and must be formatted as:
+    ```
+    org.apache.kafka.common.security.plain.PlainLoginModule required username="<YOUR_CONFLUENT_CLOUD_API_KEY>" password="<YOUR_CONFLUENT_CLOUD_API_SECRET>";
+    ```
+    Replace `<YOUR_CONFLUENT_CLOUD_API_KEY>` and `<YOUR_CONFLUENT_CLOUD_API_SECRET>` with your actual values.
+The `plugin.xml` has been updated to include fields for these SASL settings, and `KafkaConfig.java` has been modified to read and apply them.

+### 3. SSL Truststore Considerations:

+Confluent Cloud uses SSL/TLS encryption.
+The JVM running your Appian instance must trust the Certificate Authority (CA) that signed Confluent Cloud's SSL certificates.
+Modern JVMs usually include common public CAs in their default truststore, so this often works without extra configuration.

+If you encounter SSL handshake errors, you may need to import Confluent Cloud's CA certificate into your Appian JVM's truststore.
+Consult Confluent Cloud documentation for their CA certificate and Java's `keytool` documentation for instructions on importing certificates.

+### 4. Configuration in Appian Admin Console:

+After deploying the plugin (with the updated code for SASL support):

+1. Go to the Appian Admin Console -> Plug-ins.
+2. Select the "Appian Kafka Connector" plugin.
+3. Configure the properties as follows:
+    *   **Kafka Bootstrap Servers:** Your Confluent Cloud bootstrap server address.
+    *   **Kafka Security Protocol:** `SASL_SSL`
+    *   **Kafka SASL Mechanism:** `PLAIN`
+    *   **Kafka SASL JAAS Configuration:** The formatted JAAS string with your API key and secret (e.g., `org.apache.kafka.common.security.plain.PlainLoginModule required username="API_KEY" password="API_SECRET";`).
+This field is masked in the Admin Console for security.

 ## Deployment to Appian

 1. Navigate to the **Admin Console** in your Appian environment.